-The State is also famous for One Horned Rhino & Elephant.
-There are five Elephant Reserves and Eight Elephant Corridors connecting these Elephant Reserves, Protected Forest and nearby forests locating in the neighboring states (viz.
+The State is famous for One Horned Rhino & Elephant.
+There are five Elephant Reserves and Eight Elephant Corridors (List enclosed as Annexure-2) connecting these Elephant Reserves, Protected Forest and nearby forests locating in the neighboring states (viz.
 Arunachal Pradesh and Meghalaya).
 Some of these corridors are 0.5 km wide and are proximity to or on the major settlement.
 Moreover these corridors also recorded man-elephant conflict due to forest degradation and encroachment of corridor land by settlement and agricultural land.
-One elephant reserve i.e. part of Kaziranga-Karbi Anglong ER falls in Golaghat district.